NachtRaveVL/Simple-Hydroponics-Arduino/README.md

 ### OneWire Bus

-OneWire devices can be chained together on the same shared data lines (no flipping of wires).
-Devices can be of the same or different types, require minimal setup (and often no soldering), and most can even operate in "parasite" power mode where they use the power from the data line (and an internal capacitor) to function (thus saving a `Vcc` line, only requiring `Data` and return `GND`).
-OneWire runs only in the low kb/s speeds and is useful for light-weight digital sensors.

-* Typically, sensors are limited to 20 devices along a maximum 100m of wire.
-* When more than one OneWire device is on the same device line, each device registers itself an enumeration index (0 - N) along with its own 64-bit unique identifier (UUID, with last byte being CRC).
-The device can then be referenced via this UUID by the system in the future indefinitely, or enumeration index so long as the device doesn't change its line position.
-* Note that DHT* 1W devices may not play nicely together on the same wire line as other 1W devices - dependency issue.
+Dallas/Maxim OneWire devices can share a single data line and are identified by a 64-bit ROM address.
+Some devices support parasite power, but externally powered operation is often more robust for larger or electrically noisy installations.

+* Practical bus length and device count depend on cable capacitance, topology, pull-up strength, power mode, timing, and the devices in use.
+Validate the real wiring rather than relying on a fixed universal distance or device-count limit.
+* When more than one OneWire device is present, the controller can identify devices by their 64-bit ROM address and may also use an enumeration position where supported.
+The ROM address is the stable identity; enumeration order can change if the bus population or topology changes.
 * Always ensure that any data output pins and data input pins have compatible voltages.

-OneWire Devices Supported: DHT* 1W air temp/humidity sensors, DS* 1W water temp sensors
+OneWire Devices Supported: DS18-series temperature sensors.
+DHT sensors use their own single-data-wire protocol and are not Dallas/Maxim OneWire devices.

 ### Analog IO

-* All analog sensors will need to have the same operational voltage range as the controller supports.
-Many analog sensors are set to use 0v to 5v by default, but some can go -5v to +5v, some even up to 5.5v.
+* Analog sensors must stay within the electrical input range of the MCU pin.
+A sensor that can output more voltage than the ADC input allows needs attenuation, level conversion, or a different interface before it is connected.
-  * Note: Altering default factory calibration settings may require addition tools for setting up a new calibration, such as special calibration fluids/procedures/etc. Refer to the datasheet of your device for details.
+  * Altering a sensor's factory calibration or output range may require calibration references, fluids, or procedures specific to that device.
+Refer to its datasheet.
-* The `AREF` (or `IOREF`) pin, which controls the upper-bound of this range, by default if left not-connected (NC) is the same voltage as the MCU.
-Analog sensors must not exceed this voltage limit.
-  * 5v analog sensor output signals connecting to 3.3v MCUs that are not 5v tolerant **must** either be: [level converted](https://randomnerdtutorials.com/how-to-level-shift-5v-to-3-3v/) in order to connect, or configured to output 0v to `AREF` (or `IOREF`) in voltage calibration output range (if able to calibrate - see note above).
-  * Warning: Too high of applied voltage to any pin incapable of receiving such high a voltage risks permanent damage to that device. _Always_ ensure that the applied voltage level coming out a device is supported when going back into another.
-Some breakouts/IC's have 5v tolerance built-in, some do not.
-Refer to the datasheet of your MCU/device for details.
-  * Note: Typically a 3.3v output signal will _not_ need level converted up to 5v for a 5v digital input to operate (read as: 3.3v is plenty enough to trigger HIGH on 5v device inputs).
-* The SAM/SAMD family of MCUs (e.g. Due, Zero, MKR, Nano 33, etc.) as well as many more modern MCUs support different bit resolutions for analog/PWM pins (tied to overridable `DAC_RESOLUTION` & `ADC_RESOLUTION` defines), with some (e.g. Pico, ESP32, etc.) supporting any pin being digital or analog w/o restriction.
-Refer to the datasheet of your MCU for details.
+* ADC reference behavior is board-specific. `AREF` can select or accept an analog reference on boards that support it when configured appropriately; `IOREF` normally indicates the board's logic voltage and is not interchangeable with `AREF`.
+Check the board documentation before using either pin.
+  * Applying voltage beyond a pin's rated range can permanently damage the MCU.
+Verify both the normal operating range and absolute-maximum rating.
+* ADC-capable pins, PWM-capable pins, and supported ADC/DAC resolutions vary substantially by MCU and board.
+The `ADC_RESOLUTION` and `DAC_RESOLUTION` defines describe the configured conversion resolution; they do not imply that every GPIO supports analog input or output.
+Refer to the target board's pinout and datasheet.

 ### Sensors

-* If able to set in hardware, ensure any electro-conductivity-based sensors (such as TDS meters and soil moisture sensors) use EC (aka mS/cm, millisiemens per centimeter) mode.
-EC is considered a normalized standard measurement while PPM can be split into different scale categories depending on sensor chemistry in use, which is often tied to country of origin.
-PPM/EC based sensors operating on anything other than a 1v=500ppm or 1v=1EC will need to have their scaling explicitly set.
+* When a conductivity/TDS sensor can report EC directly, prefer EC (mS/cm) so the measurement is not tied to an ambiguous PPM conversion factor.
+If the device reports TDS/PPM instead, configure the conversion scale used by that sensor explicitly.
 * Many different kinds of hobbyist sensors label their analog output `AO` (or `Ao`) - however, always check your specific sensor's datasheet, as some may have non-standard pin designations.
-  * Again, make sure all analog sensors are calibrated to output the same 0v - `AREF` (or `IOREF`) volts in range.
-* Sensor pins used for event triggering when measurements go above/below a pre-set tolerance - many of which are deceptively labeled `DO` (or `Do`), despite having nothing to do with being `D`ata lines of any kind - can be safely ignored, as the software implementation of such mechanism is more than sufficient.
-  * Often these connections are used to drive other hardware-only based solutions that aren't a part of Hydruino's use case, but can still be connected up using a BinarySensor that triggers upon specific conditions, possibly using an ISR-capable pin if desired.
+  * Ensure the sensor output remains within the configured ADC input range and reference used by the target board.
+* Many sensor modules expose a digital threshold output labeled `DO` (or `Do`).
+It is optional when software thresholds on the measured value are sufficient, but it can be useful when the hardware threshold itself should be monitored.
+  * Connect that output through a `HydroBinarySensor` when it should participate in the controller, optionally using an ISR-capable pin where appropriate.
-  * BinarySensor state changes use a configurable stable-time filter before a new level is accepted.
+  * `HydroBinarySensor` state changes use a configurable stable-time filter before a new level is accepted.
 The default is 100ms.
 Use `setStateStableTime()` to adjust it, or set `stateStableTimeMs` to 0 to disable the filter.
-* CO2 sensors are a bit unique - they require a 24 hour powered initialization period to burn off manufacturing chemicals, and _require_ `Vcc` for its heating element (5v @ 130mA for MQ-135) thus cannot use OneWire parasitic power mode.
-To calibrate, you have to set it outside while active until its voltage stabilizes, then calibrate its stabilized voltage to the current global known CO2 level.
+* Gas and CO2 sensors vary widely.
+Heated metal-oxide devices such as the MQ-135 require substantial warm-up/burn-in and are not inherently selective or calibrated CO2 instruments.
+Follow the specific sensor manufacturer's power, warm-up, and calibration procedure.
 * Avoid using volatile organic cleaners nearby humidity sensors - cleaning alcohols (like those commonly used in electronics) can permanently damage these devices.

 ### Networking & Wireless

 * Networking of any kind is 100% optional.
-Base controller operation works offline using an RTC and optional GPS or known static location.
+Base controller operation works offline using an RTC for timekeeping and either an optional GPS receiver or known static location for location data.
-  * WiFi or Ethernet can be enabled when remote control, MQTT, network time, or network storage is wanted.
+  * WiFi or Ethernet can be enabled when remote control, MQTT, or network storage is wanted.
 * Devices with built-in WiFi or Ethernet can enable such through header/build defines while other devices can utilize an external [serial ESP WiFi module](http://www.instructables.com/id/Cheap-Arduino-WiFi-Shield-With-ESP8266/) on any open Serial line.
   * Warning: While WiFi password is encrypted into system settings data, it should not be considered secure.
 * Serial Bluetooth-AT modules can be used on any open Serial port to provide remote device control (only).
 * MQTT requires remotely accessible broker daemon in order to publish sensor data (setup separately).
-* UDP time server requires remotely accessible time & date API service in order to sync time (TODO).
-  * RTC not required / used in reserve when UDP service enabled.
 * Note: Geo-location APIs require external 3rd party monthly subscription fees, thus isn't included as a feature.

 ## Memory Callouts

 * The total number of objects and different kinds of objects (reservoirs, pumps, probes, relays, etc.) that the controller can support at once depends on how much free Flash storage and SRAM your MCU has available.
-Hydruino C++0x11 objects range in memory usage size from 150 to 750 bytes or more depending on settings and object type, with the compiled Flash binary ranging in size from 200kB to 750kB+ depending on platform and settings.
+Exact object and firmware sizes depend on the target architecture, enabled features, compiler, and system configuration.
   * For our supported microcontroller range, on the low end we have devices with 256kB of Flash and at least 16kB of SRAM, while on the upper end we have more modern devices with 1MB+ of Flash and 32kB+ of SRAM.
 Devices with < 24kB of SRAM may struggle with system builds and may be limited to minimal system setups (such as no WiFi, no data publishing, no built-in library data, only minimal-to-no GUI, etc.), while other newer devices with more capacity build with everything enabled.
-* For AVR, SAM, and other build architectures that do not have C++0x11 STL (standard container library) support, there are a series of *`_MAXSIZE` defines nearer to the top of `Hydro[UI]Defines.h` that can be modified to adjust how much memory space is allocated for the various static array structures the controller instead uses.
+* For AVR, SAM, and other build architectures that do not have C++11 STL (standard container library) support, there are a series of *`_MAXSIZE` defines nearer to the top of `Hydro[UI]Defines.h` that can be modified to adjust how much memory space is allocated for the various static array structures the controller instead uses.
 * To save on the cost of code size for constrained devices, focus on not enabling that which you won't need, which has the benefit of being able to utilize code stripping to remove sections of code that don't get used.
   * There are also header defines that can strip out certain libraries and functionality, such as ones that disable the GUI, multi-tasking subsystems, etc.
 * To further save on code size cost, see the Data Writer Example on how to externalize library data onto an SD Card or EEPROM.